In this Q/A information guide, we answer one of the most popular questions in the shooting community: 1X prism sight VS red dot sight

 Red Dot VS Prism Sight Core Differences

-The most obvious difference between a red dot and a prism sight is the method of producing the reticle inside the optic.
+The biggest difference between a red dot sight and a prism sight is the method of producing the reticle inside the optic.

 A red dot sight projects the reticle from the LED emitter onto the lens of the optic, then reflects back to the shooter's eye for a point of aim.